 Data Protection Officer

-[Provide details of the school’s Data Protection Officer]

-If we are your DPO please state the following;

-Peter Questier (East Sussex County Council, Information Governance Team.
-Children’s Services)
+Caitlin Yapp

 However, please contact the school in the first instance if you have a query regarding this privacy notice or how your information is used.

 The National Pupil Database (NPD)

 The NPD is owned and managed by the Department for Education and contains information about pupils in schools in England.
 It provides invaluable evidence on educational performance to inform independent research, as well as studies commissioned by the Department.
 It is held in electronic format for statistical purposes.
 This information is securely collected from a range of sources including schools, local authorities and awarding bodies.